Skip to content

 All skills live in ~/.gemini/antigravity/skills/.
 The protocol defines how to use them:

-This is critical for context efficiency.
-I have 92 skills.
+This matters because your context window isn't infinite.
+I've got 92 skills.
 Loading all of them into every conversation would be insane.
 Instead, the agent scans skill descriptions (which are short) and only loads the full instructions when relevant.

 >3. meta-skills.md - Mandatory Automation

 Meta skills are the core orchestration layer.
-They are not optional:
+They aren't optional:

 When I submit a complex request, the agent is required to activate the RPE workflow.
 When I ask it to review completed work, it must use the review skill.
-This enforces consistency across all interactions.
+So every conversation plays by the same rules.

 >4. context-map-protocol.md - Persistent Memory